bitcoin/bitcoin/doc/JSON-RPC-interface.md

 ## Limitations

+> [!IMPORTANT]
-There is a known issue in the JSON-RPC interface that can cause a node to crash if too many http connections are being opened at the same time because the system runs out of available file descriptors.
+> There is a known issue in the JSON-RPC interface that can cause a node to
+> crash if too many http connections are being opened at the same time because
+> the system runs out of available file descriptors.

 To prevent this from happening you might want to increase the number of maximum allowed file descriptors in your system and try to prevent opening too many connections to your JSON-RPC interface at the same time if this is under your control.
 It is hard to give general advice since this depends on your system but if you make several hundred requests at once you are definitely at risk of encountering this issue.